LabTranslationalArchitectomics/expressyouRcell/README.md

 If you want to visualize how your gene expression data change across multiple variables, you can use expressyouRcell to generate a dynamic representations of cellular pictograms.
 This is particularly useful when your input data consists of multiple datasets, such as gene expression data measured at multiple stages.
 This function takes as input the data structure obtained from the ```color_cell``` function.

-The other input parameters are
+The other input parameters are:
 * a list with time point labels,
 * the transition duration (in seconds),
 * the number of frames to be created for each transition between time points.